Sunday, September 20th,

 A Harvest Ritual facilitated by Katja Esser

-Please, check out the preparations below and take
+Please, check out ‘what

 and take some time with it.

 The preparations are part of the feeding of the spirit world

 Equinox is acknowledging the moment that the sun rises